 - an infection, such as a cold, pneumonia, or bronchitis

 - inhaled dust, smoke, or debris

-Sometimes, a short-term cough can develop into a chronic or a persistent cough.
-When this happens, it may be caused by one of the following factors:
+Sometimes, a short term cough can develop into a chronic or persistent cough.

-- Long-term respiratory infection, such as chronic bronchitis or pneumonia.
+- a long term respiratory infection, such as chronic bronchitis or pneumonia

-- Medications, such as ACE inhibitors, which are used to treat high blood pressure and heart disease.
+- medications such as ACE inhibitors, which treat high blood pressure and heart disease

 When to see a doctor